-Plantain is credited with magical properties that belong mainly to the field of sympathetic medicine.
-You can put this plant in your shoe to prevent tired feet and tie her root onto your body to keep a fever in check.
-But she’s also handy in love magic and used for protective purposes.
+The magical properties attributed to plantain mainly fall in the field of sympathetic medicine.
+You can put this plant in your shoes to prevent tired feet or tie its root to your body to keep a fever in check.
+Plantain is also used to work love and protective magic.

-Plantain was already used as food and animal feed as early as 12,000 years ago.
+Plantain was already used as food and fodder as early as 12,000 years ago.
 Evidence of this has been found in the Middle East and Norway.

-In Great Britain and Ireland, there are several children’s games using plantain.
+In Great Britain and Ireland there are several children’s games employing ribwort plantain.